xarray-contrib/xarray-simlab/doc/about.rst

 used for processing and analysing simulation results.
 It also encourages building new models from re-usable components and avoid reinventing the wheel.

-The design of this tool is mainly focused on fast development and simulation setting(s), which would ultimately optimize the iterative, back-and-forth process between ideas on how to model a particular phenomenon and insights from the exploration of model behavior.
+The design of this tool is mainly focused on fast model development and easy creation of various simulation settings.
+Ultimately, this would optimize the iterative back-and-forth process between ideas that we have on how to model a particular phenomenon and insights that we get from the exploration of model behavior.

 Sources of inspiration
 ----------------------